tasmota/docs/Blinds-and-Shutters.md

 There are shutters that have two relays but only need a pulse to start or stop.
 Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
 To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
 The minimum setting that seems to make it work consistently is `2`.
 A setting of `1` does not work.
 If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.

 ## Stepper Motor Support
 Stepper motors can also be used to operate shutters and blinds.
-The configuration is very similar to the Circuit Safe (Shuttermode 1) configuration.
+Additionally you can operate sliding doors with this configuration.

 Please refer to [Shutters and Steppers](Shutter-and-Steppers.md) for details.